10-Nen Buri ni Saikaishita Kusogaki wa Seijun Bishōjo JK ni Seichōshiteita: Characters

+One of the three bratty children who used to play with Yuu when they were younger.
+In contrast to the other two, she had a kind and reserved personality instead of a bratty one.
+She had braided hair and wore glasses.
+When she grew older, she had straight hair but still wears glasses.

 Media

 Light novel

 Written by Yuki Kanzai, the series originally began as a web novel on Kadokawa Corporation's Kakuyomu service on August 10, 2020.
 It was later picked up for publication by Overlap, which began publication under their Ovelap Bunko imprint and features illustrations by Higeneko.
 The first volume was released on October 25, 2022; six volumes have been released as of March 2025.